Towards Functional Correctness of Large Code Models with Selective Generation: Experiments

 \subsubsection{Controllability and Selection Efficiency}

 Figure \ref{fig:1:boxplot} shows that \textbf{SCG} controls the FDR-CE.
 To this end, we conducted random experiments.
 We ran the experiment 50 times by randomly splitting the calibration set and test set at 8:2 ratio each time.
-The whisker on each box plot denotes the range between $\delta_S$ and $1 - \delta_S$ percentile of the distributions.
+The whiskers on each plot denote the range between $\delta_S$ and $1 - \delta_S$ percentile of the distributions.

 \textbf{SCG-manual} may perform better than our method depending on the choice of $k$.
 However, manually selecting an appropriate $k$ for different situations is a challenging task. \textbf{SCG-small} bounds the FDR-CE successfully.
 However, this method demonstrates lower efficiency compared to our method.
 The result stems from a lack of unit tests to correctly infer \emph{expected functional correctness}, illustrating the advantage of fuzzing in learning. \textbf{SCG-H} shows that it is not able to bound a desired FDR-CE, as it ignores an estimation error for inferring expected functional correctness.